viktorsapozhok/viktorsapozhok.github.io/_posts/2020-06-10-mongo-tutorial.md

 $ sudo systemctl enable mongod
 ```

-As needed, you can stop the mongod process by issuing the following command:
+As needed, you can stop the ``mongod`` process by issuing the following command:

 ```bash
 $ sudo systemctl stop mongod
 ```

-You can restart the mongod process by issuing the following command:
+You can restart the ``mongod`` process by applying the following command:

 ```bash
     $ sudo systemctl restart mongod